casoon/dragonfly-docs/docs/components/button/index.md

 ## Best Practices

-### Zugänglichkeit
+### Accessibility

-- Verwenden Sie semantische Button-Elemente (`<button>`) für interaktive Aktionen
+- Use semantic button elements (`<button>`) for interactive actions
-- Verwenden Sie Links (`<a>`) für Navigation zu anderen Seiten
+- Use links (`<a>`) for navigation to other pages
-- Stellen Sie ausreichenden Kontrast zwischen Text und Hintergrund sicher
+- Ensure sufficient contrast between text and background
-- Setzen Sie das `disabled`-Attribut für deaktivierte Buttons
+- Set the `disabled` attribute for disabled buttons
-- Vermeiden Sie zu kleine Buttons (mindestens 44x44px Touch-Target)
+- Avoid buttons that are too small (at least 44x44px touch target)

 ### Responsive Design

-- Verwenden Sie relative Einheiten (rem, em) für Größenangaben
+- Use relative units (rem, em) for sizing
-- Passen Sie Padding und Schriftgröße für verschiedene Bildschirmgrößen an
+- Adjust padding and font size for different screen sizes
-- Verwenden Sie `block` auf mobilen Geräten für bessere Touch-Targets
+- Use `block` on mobile devices for better touch targets

 ### Performance

-- Laden Sie nur die benötigten Button-Varianten
+- Only load the required button variants
-- Vermeiden Sie zu komplexe Schatten oder Animationen auf Buttons
+- Avoid overly complex shadows or animations on buttons

-## Integration in Frameworks
+## Framework Integration

 ### React